nerves-project-attic/nerves_init_gadget/README.md

 ### `:mdns_domain`

 This is the mDNS name for finding the device.
+It defaults to `nerves.local`.
+This is very convenient when there's only one device on the network.

-If you don't like `nerves.local`, feel free to specify something else.
-If you set this to `nil`, mDNS will be disabled.
+If you don't want mDNS, set this to `nil`.

+You can set this to `:hostname` and the mDNS name will be set to the `hostname.local`.
+The official Nerves systems all generate semi-unique hostnames for devices.
+This makes it possible to discover devices via mDNS and also to connect to them.
+Note that if your network uses DHCP, Nerves lists its hostname in the DHCP request so if your router supports it, you may be able to connect to the device via the hostname as well.

 ### `:node_name`